miraland-labs/miraland/docs/src/developing/on-chain-programs/developing-c.md

 title: "Developing with C"
 ---

-Solana supports writing on-chain programs using the C and C++ programming languages.
+Miraland supports writing on-chain programs using the C and C++ programming languages.

 ## Project Layout